retail manager easily managing supply chain

 A retail business that plans for the following common challenges fares better in the changing supply landscape:

-1. Demand forecasting accuracy: Predicting demand can be challenging, leading to out-of-stock items that require replacements or substitutions.
-Keeping an eye on product levels with strong forward-looking analytics helps smooth out the rough terrain of stocking products.
+1. Maintaining demand forecasting accuracy: Predicting demand can be challenging, leading to out-of-stock items that require replacements or substitutions.
+Keeping an eye on product levels with accurate, forward-looking analytics helps prevent stocking shortages.

-1. Supplier relationship management: Strong relationships are the new standard for keeping orders on schedule and ensuring high-quality service and products.
-Developing a supplier management program and scorecard ensures vendor service remains competitive.
+2. Managing supplier relationships: Strong vendor partnerships are the new standard for keeping orders on schedule and ensuring high-quality service and products—but poor communication and data visibility can get in the way.
+Developing an effective supplier management program ensures service remains competitive.

-1. Logistics efficiency: Managing the cost and reliability of transporting goods from suppliers and distribution centers to in-store locations can be challenging, especially for brands with multiple locations.
+3. Ensuring logistics efficiency: Managing the cost and reliability of transporting goods from suppliers and distribution centers to in-store settings can be challenging, especially for brands with multiple locations.
 The right technology and supplier agreements can ease the costs and burdens of planning across an organization.

-1. Technology integration: Lack of visibility is the silent killer of budgets and processes.
-With so many vendors and orders moving through organizations, it’s important to integrate technology into supply chain management.
-The right tools can help brands solve their operations' efficiency and visibility challenges.
+4. Integrating technology: Lack of visibility is the silent killer of budgets and processes.
+With so many vendors and orders moving through organizations, it’s important to integrate technology to manage the entire supply chain.
+The right tools can help brands solve operational efficiency and visibility challenges.

-1. Indirect spend management: When managing purchasing, it’s not just inventory procurement that matters.
-Retail brands require a steady source of materials and products to keep operations running smoothly.
-Managing supply levels and tracking open purchase order activity as closely as wholesale and manufacturing orders is integral to ensuring cash optimization and strong financial performance.
+5. Managing indirect spend: Retail brands require a steady source of internal-use materials and products to keep operations running smoothly.
+Managing indirect spend supply levels and tracking open purchase order activity helps improve cash optimization and financial performance.

 woman fulfilling order with box and laptop